CmlLib/CmlLib.Core-wiki/Login-and-Sessions.md

 This document describes how to get or create Minecraft sessions using CmlLib.Core.

+To connect to online-mode server, you should obtain player's session data.
+The game session data contains player's username, UUID, and accessToken.

+There are some ways to obtain game session using this library:

+- Mojang Login
+- Microsoft Xbox Login
+- Offline Login

+This library provides some classes related game session and login process:

-The `MLogin` class provides methods to communicate with the Mojang auth server.
+- `MLogin` class provides methods to communicate with the Mojang auth server.
-The `MLoginResult` class represents login result.
+- `MLoginResult` class represents login result.
 Methods in `MLogin` class return this object.
-The `MSession` class represents Minecraft session data, containing `Username`, `UUID`, and `AccessToken`.
+- `MSession` class represents player's session data, containing `Username`, `UUID`, and `AccessToken`.

-You have to set the [MLaunchOption.Session](https://github.com/CmlLib/CmlLib.Core/wiki/MLaunchOption#session) property to an `MSession` instance.
+After obtaining a session data, you should set the [MLaunchOption.Session](https://github.com/CmlLib/CmlLib.Core/wiki/MLaunchOption#session) property to an `MSession` instance.

 _Note: [this document](https://wiki.vg/Authentication) will help you to understand basic process of minecraft login._

-## Example
+## Mojang Login

 The basic login process is:
 ![img](https://github.com/CmlLib/CmlLib.Core-wiki/blob/master/img/login.png?raw=true)